 An appeal is a request by you, or your authorized representative, to have an adverse benefit determination reviewed and reconsidered.
-There are different appeals processes for Ancillary Health Services Claims (dental) and Life/AD&D Claims.
-The chart below gives a brief overview of with whom an appeal should be filed and the levels of appeal available for each type of denied claim:
+There are different appeals processes for dental and vision, life/AD&D and shortterm disability claims.
+The table below gives a brief overview of with whom an appeal should be filed and the levels of appeal available for each type of denied claim:

-Type of Denied Claim Level-one Appeal Level-two Appeal Ancillary Health Services Claims: • Dental Delta Dental Board of Trustees Life/AD&D MetLife Insurance Company Board of Trustees
+Type of Denied Claim Level-one Appeal Level-two Appeal

+Dental Delta Dental Board of Trustees

+Vision Davis Vision Board of Trustees

+Life/AD&D MetLife Board of Trustees

+Short-term Disability Guardian Board of Trustees

-This level of appeal is voluntary.
+\This level of appeal is voluntary.